Odderon and proton substructure from a model-independent Levy imaging of elastic $pp$ and $p\bar p$ collisions: L evy fits to elastic collisions at large

 \section{L\'evy fits to elastic $pp$ collisions at large $|t|$}

 In this Appendix, we detail the L\'evy fits, $d\sigma/dt = A \exp\left(-(R^2 t)^{\alpha} \right)$ to the elastic scattering data of $pp$ collisions for seven different data sets, at $\sqrt{s}$ $=$ 23.5, 30.7, 44.7, 52.8, 62.5 GeV as well as at 7 and 13 TeV.
 These fits correspond to the zeroth order, leading terms of the L\'evy expansions, with all the expansion coefficients set to zero or $c_i = 0$, as detailed in Subsection~\ref{ss:cross-sections}.
+Some of the features are common for all of these plots.